Aranhoye/Aranhoye/README.md

 - 👋 Hi, I’m @Aranhoye
 - 👀 I’m interested in ...building robots and automating things.
-- 🌱 I’m currently learning ...robotics
+- 🌱 I’m currently learning ... python for AI
 - 💞️ I’m looking to collaborate on ...anything/anyone if I'm helpful for them and vice-versa.
 - 📫 How to reach me ...mail me @aran.hoye@gmail.com